you have Guest user access (not logged in)

 Eventually there was a move away from weekly Sunday races and towards grouping three races together over a weekend.
 Following an affiliation with Buckenham Sailing Club, many races were run from there, but nowadays Cantley is the more favoured location.
 Weekend cruising events have become established and latterly there is more of an emphasis on social occasions that non-sailors are equally welcome at.

 By 1997 the club had its own website, which is increasingly used to disseminate information to members both before and after events.
 In May 2009 membership stood at 90 subscriptions, representing 45 cruiser class yachts.
-In June 2010 the reformed Yare Sailing Club celebrated its 25th anniversary with a water frolic and is now looking forward to the next quarter century.
+In June 2010 the reformed Yare Sailing Club celebrated its 25th anniversary with a water frolic , held at Surlingham Ferry over a gloriously hot and sunny weekend.
+Great fun was had by all, with the greasy pole and the cross-dressing beauty parade being particularly popular.